 Bieber and Rodrigo lead iHeartRadio nominations

-Justin Bieber leads the iHeartRadio Music Awards nominees list with nine thanks to his two biggest collaborative hits of 2021, “Peaches” with Daniel Caesar and Giveon and “Stay” with The Kid LAROI.
+NASHVILLE, Tenn.
+(AP) — Justin Bieber leads the iHeartRadio Music Awards nominees with nine thanks to his two biggest collaborative hits of 2021, “Peaches” with Daniel Caesar and Giveon and “Stay” with The Kid LAROI.

 Rising star Olivia Rodrigo follows with eight nods for her debut single “drivers license,” while Doja Cat and Giveon earned seven each for the awards show, scheduled for March 22 in Los Angeles.